 The Party concerned subsequently amended its procedural rules to introduce costs limits for proceedings defined as “Aarhus Convention Claims”.
 However, according to the Party concerned’s submissions to the Committee, these costs limits apply only to judicial review cases, not to private nuisance claims.
 This position appears to be held by the Party concerned’s judiciary also.

-Given that (i) the Party concerned takes the view that private nuisance proceedings falls outside the costs limits introduced through the procedural rules; (ii) the Party has not put before the Committee any other means (besides those already examined in the Committee’s findings on communication ACCC/C/2008/33) through which it ensures private nuisance proceedings are not prohibitively expensive; and (iii) the costs in private nuisance proceedings typically exceed £100,000, the Committee finds that its earlier finding concerning the failure of the Party concerned to ensure that the costs for all court procedures subject to article 9 are not prohibitively expensive is applicable also to the case of private nuisance proceedings falling within the scope of article 9, paragraph 3, of the Convention and for which there is no fully adequate alternative procedure.
+Given that (i) the Party concerned takes the view that private nuisance proceedings falls outside the costs limits introduced through the procedural rules; (ii) the Party has not put before the Committee any other means (besides those already examined in the Committee’s findings on communication ACCC/C/2008/33) through which it ensures private nuisance proceedings are not prohibitively expensive; and (iii) the costs in private nuisance proceedings typically exceed £100,000, the Committee finds that the Party concerned has failed to ensure that private nuisance proceedings falling within the scope of article 9, paragraph 3, of the Convention and for which there is no full adequate alternative procedure are not prohibitively expensive.

-This conclusion is further strengthened by the entry into force of section 46 of LASPOA, since its prohibition on successful claimants recovering the premium for ATE insurance introduces an additional financial burden for members of the public seeking to have access to private nuisance procedures.
+This conclusion is further strengthened by the entry into force of section 46 of LASPOA 2012, since its prohibition on successful claimants recovering the premium for ATE insurance introduces an additional financial burden for members of the public seeking to have access to private nuisance procedures.
 On the basis of the information put before it, the Committee considers that it is presently not possible for the Party concerned to rely on BTE insurance as a mechanism to eliminate this additional burden as BTE insurance is not held by the vast majority of the public, i.e. potential private nuisance claimants.
 Moreover, the Committee does not consider any kind of private insurance scheme, whose general availability is not guaranteed by law, to be capable of ensuring the compliance of a Party concerned with the Convention’s requirement that members of the public have access to procedures which are not prohibitively expensive.
 The same reasoning applies to the possibility for claimants to engage solicitors on Conditional Fee Agreements, an option which is likewise not guaranteed by law but rather depends on the willingness of the solicitor involved, and which furthermore does not prevent claimants from the risks of other high costs in the proceedings.